-Lockless implementation and an independent memory management stack remove the inefficient reliance on JVM or Linux page cache to deliver consistently lower latency at <1 msec levels.
+Lockless implementation and an independent memory management stack remove the inefficient reliance on JVM or Linux page cache to deliver consistently low latency.

 ScyllaDB has been open sourced since day one and is backed by a growing community of contributors.